-Breast Augmentation in Michigan
+Breast Augmentation Michigan

-Breast augmentation or enhancement is the enlargement of volume by the surgical placement of an implant.
+Enhancement is the enlargement of volume by the surgical placement of an implant.
 According to information provided by the American Society for Aesthetic Plastic Surgery (ASAPS), 330,631 patients underwent enlargement surgery in 2012 and the procedure remains one of the most popular procedures performed across the country today.
 The implantation device can be placed in women who feel that their chest is too small or who have lost volume from age, weight loss or pregnancy.
 Differences in size between the right and left – either naturally occurring or from a mastectomy because of cancer, for example – can also be improved with the use of an implantation device.
 Women who have undergone enhancement or enlargement often feel a restored sense of image to their self esteem and confidence.
 Watch the procedure video.

 Saline and Silicone

 Implants are devices that are either filled with saline (salt water) or silicone (gel).
 There are pros and cons with each device.
 Saline feel less natural and can show visible or palpable rippling; however, since all implantation devices will eventually leak, there is no health concern if this happens.
 Silicone gel, however, feel more natural but if they leak, it may not be detected immediately.
 The good news is that scientific evidence so far has not shown women with silicone gel to be at any greater medical risk than those women with saline.